Mark your calendars! On 13 May at 18:00, we are hosting our Missing Maps Mapathon, where you can help put vulnerable communities on the map!

 Follow us for part two of this compelling series!
 Let’s keep the conversation going!

-How to Solve the Problem, created by Jonathan Cygnaeus, a former EWB-SWE volunteer.
+We are happy to collaborate with the interesting and informative pod How to Solve the Problem, created by Jonathan Cygnaeus, a former EWB-SWE volunteer.

 From Milk in Schools to Community Support: A Story of Impact

-Sixty-seven years ago, at Shimoni Primary School in Kampala, children received free milk and biscuits during recess.
+/Sixty-seven years ago, at Shimoni Primary School in Kampala, children received free milk and biscuits during recess.
 Delivered in Tetra Classic 33 cl packages from Kenya, this initiative left a lasting impression, showcasing the potential of innovative packaging to support child nutrition.

 Decades later, the Tetra Classic package gained further recognition when it was featured on Kenya's 10-shilling note during the 1983 “Milk for Children” programme.
 This innovation came full circle through the career of a former student of Shimoni, who went on to work at Tetra Pak in Lund, Sweden, for over 30 years.